Public Agencies and Marijuana:

-In this all-day workshop, detailed best practices and lessons learned from Colorado, Oregon and Washington as well as numerous public agencies in California will be presented.
+In this all-day workshop, we share detailed best practices and lessons learned from Colorado, Oregon and Washington as well as numerous public agencies in California.
 This workshop provides critical, “real-world” steps and important strategies that will help local public agencies develop and implement effective cannabis taxation and regulation for their jurisdiction.
 This one-day intensive workshop will provide:

 - An overview of the current status of medical and non-medical adult use of marijuana in California

 - A syllabus that documents specific steps public agencies need to take and when to take them

 - Tools to analyze and assess community’s and stakeholder’s attitudes and preferences for cannabis - medical and recreational

 - Discussion of pros and cons of various tax mechanisms

 - Preparation for public hearings: training and strategies to help elected officials avoid common pitfalls of public hearings on cannabis